 -Don't pull/stretch: when you pull the fabric as you sew the hems it will wave and ruin your project.
-I've noticed if the feed dogs have too much pressure they can create this stretch as well, so make sure they're a bit loose when sewing with knits.
+Gently guide them through and take your time.

--Use a stabilizer: softer knits can be hard to sew hems and get sucked into the sewing machine.
-Try using normal tissue paper as a stabilizer by sewing it with the hem and removing it by tearing away when done.
+-Use Tissue paper as a stabilizer: softer knits can be hard to sew hems and get sucked into the sewing machine.
+Try using tissue paper as a stabilizer by sewing it with the hem and removing it by tearing away when done.
 If their is little pieces still in the thread it will dissolve in water.
 Simply fold over your hem, iron into place, and then put the tissue paper underneath when sewing.
 This also helps glide the knit better between the feed dogs and presser foot so you don't have to pull which equals more waves. (watch the video for how to).

 Use the selvage edge- If you're using fabric by the yard use the selvage edge on as many edges as you can.
 This is the self-finished edge of fabric and will make your project a whole lot easier.
 I use this on my convertible cardigan here that has about 4 yards of edges that need to be finished.
 For great jersey fabric try Organic Cotton Plus.
 Top of the line jersey and all natural.

--Double needles: this is how most professional knits are sewn and great for bottom hems creating 2 even stitches side by side.
+-Double needle: this is how most professional knits are sewn and great for bottom hems creating 2 even stitches side by side.
 Video shows you how to do this.
 I also use t-shirt hems as binding like this collar. (watch video for how to).

 Band Hem: This is great for sweatshirt type hems and what I used for my DIY raglan sweatshirt here.
 You can even do this on the collar as well just make the band smaller.